 The purpose of this online meeting is to provide a project update and receive additional public input.
 At the Feb.
 12 public meeting, we were analyzing 13-to-15 potential possible alternatives to provide a new river crossing.
 We showed areas of potential impacts common to groups of alternatives rather than detailed alternative alignments.
 Since then, we have been screening and refining alternatives based on transportation needs and public comments.
 In this online content, we will identify the pros and cons of the FOUR potential reasonable alternatives, and outline the next steps.

-Review all the materials on this site and then take our feedback survey.
+This online meeting is CLOSED.
+For information please review all the materials on this site.
 Thank you for being part of the study process!!

 The Screen Process for Potential Reasonable Alternatives

 The study team used a two-step screening process to reduce the large number of additional alternatives.
 The first step was to determine which initial alternatives met the purpose and need.

 The purpose and need statement identifies three problems that we are trying to solve in the study corridor:

 2) Does the alternative maintain a reliable regional connection across the Missouri River; and

 3) Does the alternative improve operation and safety performance of the river crossing for all modes of transportation?